apache/linkis-website/docs/architecture/job_submission_preparation_and_execution_process.md

 - Entrance, as the entrance to the submission stage, provides task reception, scheduling and job information forwarding capabilities.
 It is the unified entrance for all computing tasks.
 It will forward computing tasks to Orchestrator for scheduling and execution.
 - Orchestrator, as the entrance to the preparation phase, mainly provides job analysis, orchestration and execution capabilities.
 - Linkis Manager: The management center of computing governance capabilities.
-Its main responsibilities are as follow:
+Its main responsibilities are as follows:

   1. ResourceManager：Not only has the resource management capabilities of Yarn and Linkis EngineConnManager, but also provides tag-based multi-level resource allocation and recovery capabilities, allowing ResourceManager to have full resource management capabilities across clusters and across computing resource types；
   2. AppManager:  Coordinate and manage all EngineConnManager and EngineConn, including the life cycle of EngineConn application, reuse, creation, switching, and destruction to AppManager for management;